felko/sluggo/README.rst

         def eval(self, input):
             print(input)

-And that is all you need to start your parrot REPL from sluggo:
+You just need to put this in your ~/.sluggo/plugins directory for it to be loaded automatically:

 .. code:: bash